 Ingredient Notes

-- Cornstarch and Water- This is an eggless cake so this mixture helps bind everything together.
+- Cornstarch and Water- This is an eggless banana bread, so this mixture helps bind everything together.

 - Light Brown Sugar- I use this instead of granulated for added moisture.
 You can use granulated sugar instead.